Thomas-Redding/OpenCalc/README.md

 ========

 This is a free open source calculator app.
-As of February 27, 2014, this app is still in the early stages, but it supports the vast majority of algebra needed for precalculus including graphing.
+As of March 22, 2014, this app is still in the early stages, but it supports the vast majority of algebra needed for precalculus including graphing.
 It also includes numeric integration, slope-calculating, intersect-finding, and root-finding capabilities.
+In the grapher tab, right-clicking is your friend.

 For about a month now, progress has been very slow.
 The reason is that I am working on OpenEquations, which should vastly reduce glitches with the current equation editor and improve functionality.
 Progress on OpenCalc should resume in early March.

-The current plans for March/April are
+Here is a tenative schedule:
+MARCH
+* implementing "save as PNG"
+* saving the window and equations between sessions
+* fixing a glitch that prevents saving variables and functions between sessions APRIL
+* improving OpenEquations
 * integration of OpenEquations with OpenCalc
+MAY
 * arbitrary digit precision
-* derivative calculator
-* additional functionality in general

-Looking past April, I'm hoping to add
-* 3d graphing capabilities Tab
+* 3d graphing
+SUMMER OF 2015
 * statistical analysis capabilities (still trying to determine the best GUI for this, if you have any ideas I'd be happy to hear from you)

 ========